BaddireddyManikantha/WeatherApiData_to_Snowflake/README.md

-# WeatherData_to_Snowflake
+# Data Migration to Snowflake from  Weather Api
-## Azure Data Pipeline for Weather Data Integration into Snowflake
+## scalable data pipeline using ADF,ADB,ADLS